freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/functional-programming/implement-the-filter-method-on-a-prototype.english.md

 Array.prototype.myFilter = function(callback){
   var newArray = [];
-  // Add your code below this line for (let i = 0;i<this.length;i++) {
+  // Only change code below this line for (let i = 0;i<this.length;i++) {
     if (callback(this[i]))
       newArray.push(this[i]);
   }
-  // Add your code above this line return newArray;
+  // Only change code above this line return newArray;
 };